This page will always be added to as we trot along!

 Sunday 8th January 2017

 With the Rickshaw bhoys transport-less it was decided to head to South-West London for their second date and Kingston was the venue with The Cricketers the venue.
 A great place that isn’t used enough and the sound was fantastic with Laura doing a great job tonight.
+Kingston has a quality music venue in the The Fighting Cocks but no backline so The Cricketers it was.
 The night started with Brendan from The Lagan doing a solo set of mostly Christy Moore classics on acoustic guitar and sometimes bodhran despite having a stinking cold.
 He was followed by Phoenix Chroi who played a set of Souxsie influenced new wave punk and then Matilda’s Scoundrels who get better and better with every gig.
 A fantastic crowd, especially for a Sunday, and Mickey Rickshaw again played a blinding set with the crowd in their pockets.
 A lengthy set squeezing every last drop of energy out of them!

 Saturday 7th January 2017

 The lads rolled into London the day before the gig after arriving through customs on a wing and a prayer and settled into their Camden hostel.
 They spent the following day sight-seeing around London after all who doesn’t go to Buckingham Place!
 Turning up at The Stags Head expecting a handful of hardcore folkies and the London Celtic Punks admins we all got a shock as you couldn’t literally move inside.
 Great set from Refuse/All of female fronted anarcho-punk followed by LCP favourites Matilda’s Scoundrels giving us some hardcore folkie punk that got the crowd in the mood for Mickey Rickshaw to riase the roof with a hour long set of their celtic punk set folked up along with a few choice covers from Billy Bragg to the Wolfe Tones.